sparkle-project/sparkle-project.github.io/documentation/index.md

 If you are using [CocoaPods](//cocoapods.org), then follow [step 1 for CocoaPods](/documentation/cocoapods/) instead.

+* Get the [latest version](//github.com/{{ site.github_username }}/Sparkle/releases) of Sparkle.
-* First, we'll link the Sparkle framework to your target:
+* Link the Sparkle framework to your app target:
-  * Drag Sparkle.framework into the Frameworks folder of your Xcode project.
+  * Drag Sparkle.framework into the <samp>Frameworks</samp> folder of your Xcode project.
-  * Be sure to check the "copy items into the destination group's folder" box in the sheet that appears.
+  * Be sure to check the "Copy items into the destination group's folder" box in the sheet that appears.
-  * Make sure the box is checked for your app's target in the sheet's Add to targets list.
+  * Make sure the box is checked for your app's target in the sheet's <samp>Add to targets</samp> list.
-* Now we'll make sure the framework is copied into your app bundle:
+* Make sure the framework is copied into your app bundle:
   * Click on your project in the Project Navigator.
   * Click your target in the project editor.
   * Click on the <samp>Build Phases</samp> tab.